Deals of the day-Mergers and acquisitions

 ** French oil company Total has agreed to sell its retail business in Haiti to Bandari Corporation Ltd, a consortium formed by local and regional players.

 ** Australian digital classifieds company Mitula Group said Japanese real estate portal Lifull Co agreed to buy the company for about A$188.3 million ($140 million) and merge it with Lifull’s online classifieds unit.

-(Compiled by Nivedita Balu in Bengaluru)
+** BNP Paribas announced a secondary offering of shares in First Hawaiian Inc, resulting in the French bank relinquishing its majority ownership of the Hawaiian bank.

+** Enbridge Inc will sell a 49 percent stake in some of its renewable power assets for C$1.75 billion ($1.35 billion), the pipeline operator said on Wednesday, as it seeks to shed non-core businesses and reduce its massive debt load.